lamchakchan/RestAssured.Net/README.md

 ##Reference

 ###Keys for TestLoad() Command
-There are predefined keys for this test.
+There are predefined keys for these test.
 ```
 total-call
 total-succeeded